ThicosGroove/Unity-Projects/README.md

 # Unity Projects

 ## This repo contains Unity's projects from my lessons and projects I've undertaken on my own.
-Many of them are part of [Unity learn patwhay][1], others are projects from many different courses like [Udemy][2].
+Many of them are part of [Unity learn patwhay][1], others are projects from many different courses like [Udemy][2] and [Dunki Code][13].
 Furthermore some of my own creations have been included as well.

 <p align="left"> <img src="Adventure3D/Gifs for Git/gameplay.gif" width="250"/> <align="center"> <img src="Happy Birds/Gifs for Git/gameplay.gif" width="250"/> <align="right"> <img src="Shoot-emUp/Gifs for Git/Demo1.gif" width="200"/>